Doping in the United States: List of banned compounds

 Drugs that are banned in the National Hockey League (NHL) are determined by the World Anti-Doping Agency's (WADA) list of prohibited performance-enhancing substances.
 From here there are recommendations made to the NHL and the National Hockey League Players' Association (NHLPA) as to which performance-enhancing substances are relevant to the sport of hockey.

-This list includes drugs of abuse and most recently there was debate regarding the presence of cocaine in NHL, which led to its addition to the prohibited substance list.

 Drug tests

 Test and frequency of tests

 According to NHL rules, drug testing procedures are similar during training camp, regular season and playoffs.
 Each club is subject to team-wide, no-notice testing once during training camp.
 Teams will be selected at random for testing during the regular season and individual players will be randomly selected throughout the season.
 Tests are conducted at work on the day of practice but not on game days.
 Throughout the off-season, a maximum of 60 drug tests randomly, without notice.